TriplyDB/Comunica-GraphQL/README.md

 The default port for the regular GraphQL backend is 3001.
 A different port can be specified with the `--port` flag.

-### Start a GraphQL Gateway
+### Run an Apollo Gateway

-Run the following commands to start a unified GraphQL Gateway over an arbitrary number of Linked Data and non-Linked Data backends:
+Run the following commands to start a unified Apollo Gateway over an arbitrary number of Linked Data and non-Linked Data backends:

 ```sh